Ccatalyst/matthewtodor.com/README.md

 # React Portfolio Remix

+### Typescript-conversion

+This branch is intended to be the stage for conversion from js to ts.

 The deployed version of this site can be found at [www.matthewtodor.com](https://www.matthewtodor.com)

-The original intention of this app was to show my proficency in React by building a React porfolio website as a homework project.
+The original intention of this app was to show my proficiency in React by building a React portfolio website as a homework project.
 It's new role is similar.

 I plan to build a React portfolio that not only includes the same or similar, with the added feature of showing as many algorithms that I've completed as possible, in "real world" uses.